Ravi-Rsankar/quick-nates/quick-notes-python.md

 **Tuple**

 - Tuples are ordered.
-- Its immutable, read-only
+- Its immutable, read-only.
 - Elements can be accessed through index, but they cannot be modified or deleted.
+However tuple allows to store mutable objects like list which can be modified
+- It allows duplicate
+- Since tuple is immutable, it requires a single block of memory and doesn't require extra space to store new objects.
+So *creating tuple is faster than list*.
+It also explains the slight difference in indexing speed is faster than lists, because in tuples for indexing it follows fewer pointers.
--
+- Tuples can't be sorted